-Code Challenge type Description Specific examples of required evidence Permissible rebuttals unreasonable capacity allowance ("data cap") on the consumer.
-7 the location without an unreasonable cap. Т Technology The technology indicated for this location is incorrect.
+Code Challenge type Description Specific examples of required evidence Permissible rebuttals allowance ("data cap") on the consumer.
+7 Т Technology The technology indicated for this location is incorrect.
 Manufacturer and model number of residential gateway that demonstrates the service is delivered via a specific technology.
 Provider has countervailing evidence from its network management system showing an appropriate residential gateway that matches the provided service. В Business service only The location is residential, but the service offered is marketed or Screenshot of provider webpage.
-Provider has documentation that the service listed in the BDC is available at the
+Provider has documentation that the service listed in the BDC is available at the location and is marketed to consumers.